ericwindmill/ericwindmill.com/_posts/articles/2017-08-24-css-layout.md

 ### The Basics
 Today, the CSS creators have given us some amazing tools, but once upon a time creating layouts was pretty hacky.
 But even before those hacks we had really basic webpages, that by today's standard had no layout at all.
 It was simply 'laid' out like the page of a book.
 The content flowed from left to right, top to bottom.

-Much of the layout cusomization was done by using semantic HTML, and relying on the standard `display` properties of those HTML elements (such as `block`, `inline`, and `inline-block`.
+Much of the layout cusomization was done by using semantic HTML, and relying on the standard `display` properties of those HTML elements (such as `block`, `inline`, and `inline-block`.)

 * `display: block` makes an element take up the entire width of its parent element.
 Therefor no other elements will be on the same line.
 Block ites respect margins and padding, and can have a width and height.
 Even when a width is set, the element still forces a link break.
 * `display: inline` makes an element take up only the width that it needs, allowing multiple items to be horizontally aligned.
 These elements respect right and left margins, but not top and bottom, and you cannot set a height and width.
 * `display: inline-block` is more or less a combination of the two.
 It doesn't force a line-break, so elements can sit at it's right and left, but in all other regards it's a 'block' level element.

+ // Image of p element variation.

 Perhaps the first step to writing good CSS and semantic HTML is knowing each elements default display style.
 Here's a non-exhaustive list:
 * `block`